sheiraxx/DESIGNS-PROJECTS/README.md

 # CANVA DESIGNS-PROJECTS
-Canva Designs – Internship Work
+CANVA Designs – Internship Work
 Here are some campaign materials, infographics and so on...

 [View All Designs Sample]